cloudfright/eonet-js/README.md

 # Introduction

 This is a project to build a simple web application to interact with and visualise NASA's ENONET [API](https://eonet.sci.gsfc.nasa.gov/).
 The data from this API provides information about past and current worldwide natural events.
-For simplicity, the application avoids any JavaScript frameworks and explores some of the newer features in ES2015 and beyond.
-Bootstrap is used for styling and  chart.js and mapbox are used for visualisation.
+For simplicity, the application avoids any JavaScript frameworks and explores some of the newer features in ES6 and beyond.
+Bootstrap is used for styling and chart.js / mapbox are used for visualisation.